Guide to Safely Withdrawing from Benzodiazepines

 - Ashton manual

-- Benzodiazepine Dependence, Toxicity and Abuse by American Psychiatric Association
+- Benzodiazepine Dependence, Toxicity and Abuse by the American Psychiatric Association

 - Benzodiazepine withdrawal lecture by Jim Walsh